 CrisisWatch is our global conflict tracker, a tool designed to help decision-makers prevent deadly violence by keeping them up-to-date with developments in over 80 conflicts and crises, identifying trends and alerting them to risks of escalation and opportunities to advance peace.

-In his introduction to this month's edition of CrisisWatch, Crisis Group's conflict tracker, our President Robert Malley reflects on some rare and noteworthy positive developments in Yemen, Afghanistan and South Sudan.
+In his introduction to this month’s edition of CrisisWatch, our President Robert Malley reflects on the devastating consequences of the COVID-19 pandemic and how the outbreak is exacerbating conflict across the globe.

 Once again, the Islamic State may be poised to recover from defeat in its original bases of Iraq and Syria.
 It is still possible, however, for the jihadist group’s many foes to nip its regrowth in the bud.

-Originally published in Foreign Policy
+Originally published in POMEPS Studies